seedstack/website/content/docs/seed/manual/persistence/jpa.md

 # Introduction

-SEED JPA persistence support enables your application to interface with any relational database through a JPA-compliant ORM.
+Seed JPA persistence support enables your application to interface with any relational database through a JPA-compliant ORM.
 Note that:

 * This version doesn't enforce a specific JPA version.
 It is currently tested with JPA 1.0 and JPA 2.0.